MmedaraJ/DiaMkpo/README.md

 # DiaMkpo
 Created a restaurant app for android.

+This app is made for a sample restaurant called "Dia Mkpo".
+The app starts with a splash screen that displays the restaurant name and logo.
+A new user would be required to sign up.

 FEATURES FOR USERS
 1. Search for meals.
 2. Like a meal by double clicking a meal